Carol Gustin, attorney for Deanna Jo Robinson and Levi, explains why an indictment for interference with child custody is a no go in court

 There is considerable evidence that no such order existed at the time of the seizure on March 4.

-During a jail stay during which she was given only a blanket to cover her nudity, denied medication and medical treatment, and subjected to suicide watch, her son was spirited away to a foster care home she to this day has no clue of it whereabouts or the identity of the foster parents.
-W/hen she gave birth just days later, her second son, Levi, was similar seized at the hospital.
+During a jail stay, she was given only a blanket to cover her nudity, denied medication and medical treatment, and subjected to suicide watch; her son was spirited away to a foster care home the whereabouts of which, or the identity of the foster parent she has no clue..
+When she gave birth to a second son just days later, her boy Levi was similarly seized at the hospital.

 She now has both boys in her custody.